jlehikoinen/db-mover/README.md

 `$ heroku logs`

 You should already see few events in the log after the initial deployment and configuration changes.
-Hopefully no tracebacks!

 Configure Dropbox webhook
 -------------------------